mturley/PhraseCards/docs/ideas.md

 - PostShowConversations - a place for tv viewers to discuss episodes of tv shows.
 (Colby)
 - gameHelpForum - a site that helps or gives suggestions on how to help or improve game expirience (Pippin)
 - lifeTracker - web app that times what you have done everyday and makes stats on it.
+(Daniel)